Ryan E. McCoy

 My work

-I'm a philosopher and PhD candidate at the University of Kentucky.
-I work at the intersection of philosophy of science and environmental ethics and enjoy thinking about social and ethical questions that arise in climate change research and policy.
-My dissertation, written under the supervision of Julia Bursten, focuses on the need within climate research for improvements in regional and local climate information, and explores knowledge gaps in regional modeling efforts, as well as how these gaps pose a problem for climate change mitigation, adaptation, and climate justice.
-In turn, I show how transdisciplinary approaches to climate research that include the knowledge and expertise of local communities can help to address many of these challenges.
+My current research focuses on the need within climate science for improvements in regional and local climate information, knowledge gaps in regional modeling efforts, as well as how these gaps pose a problem for climate change mitigation, adaptation, and climate justice.
+This has led to an interest in how transdisciplinary approaches to climate research that include the knowledge and expertise of local communities can help to address many of these challenges.

 My approach